Vision 2020 Glossary

 highway, freeway, separate right of way, or arterial street restricted for use

 by vehicles carrying more than one person.

 Intelligent Bus System (IBS)

 System includes Automatic

-Signs (ATSS), Electronic Fare Collection (EFC), Transfer Connection Protection
+(ATSS), Electronic Fare Collection (EFC), Transfer Connection Protection (TCP),

-(TCP), on board next stop annunciators, incident management, and access management,
+on board next stop annunciators, incident management, and access management, especially

-especially at tollway facilities.
-All these components combine to provide better
+at tollway facilities.
+All these components combine to provide better information

-information to customers helping them to make a seamless trip using transit,
+to customers helping them to make a seamless trip using transit, and improve overall

 First and Last Mile